-- A bruise in a site that might not be of concern on an ambulant child, such as the shin, might be of concern on a non-mobile child - Not getting enough help with feeding leading to malnourishment

-- Poor toileting arrangements - Lack of stimulation - Unjustified and/or excessive use of restraint - Rough handling, extreme behaviour modification e.g. deprivation of liquid, medication, food or clothing - Unwillingness to try to learn a child's means of communication - Ill-fitting equipment e.g. callipers, sleep boards, inappropriate splinting; misappropriation of a child's finances - Invasive procedures which are unnecessary or are carried out against the child's will - A lack of knowledge about the impact of disability on the child - A lack of knowledge about the child, e.g. not knowing the child's usual behaviour - Not being able to understand the child's method of communication - Confusing behaviours that may indicate the child is being abused with those associated with the child's disability - Denial of the child's sexuality - Behaviour, including sexually harmful behaviour or self-injury may be indicative of abuse - Being aware that certain health/medical complications may influence the way symptoms present or are interpreted.
+- A bruise in a site that might not be of concern on an ambulant child, such as the shin, might be of concern on a non-mobile child - Not getting enough help with feeding leading to malnourishment - Poor toileting arrangements - Lack of stimulation - Unjustified and/or excessive use of restraint - Rough handling, extreme behaviour modification e.g. deprivation of liquid, medication, food or clothing - Unwillingness to try to learn a child's means of communication - Ill-fitting equipment e.g. callipers, sleep boards, inappropriate splinting; misappropriation of a child's finances - Invasive procedures which are unnecessary or are carried out against the child's will - A lack of knowledge about the impact of disability on the child - A lack of knowledge about the child, e.g. not knowing the child's usual behaviour - Not being able to understand the child's method of communication - Confusing behaviours that may indicate the child is being abused with those associated with the child's disability - Denial of the child's sexuality - Behaviour, including sexually harmful behaviour or self-injury may be indicative of abuse - Being aware that certain health/medical complications may influence the way symptoms present or are interpreted.

-SPARKENHOE COMMUNITY PRIMARY SCHOOL has a specific SEND Policy.
-All our staff have access to this policy and key staff members are are also aware of the LSCB Procedures on line.
+Sparkenhoe Community Primary School has a specific SEND Policy.
+All our staff have access to this policy and key staff members are are also aware of the LSCPB Procedures26 on line.
 As best practice our school will ensure we:

-- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning - Help disabled children make their wishes and feelings known in respect of their care and treatment; - Ensure that disabled children receive appropriate personal, health, and social education (including sex education); - Make sure that all disabled children know how to raise concerns, and giving them access to a range of adults with whom they can communicate. - Those disabled children with communication impairments should have available to them at all times a means of being heard; - Close contact with families, and a culture of openness on the part of services; - Guidelines and training for staff on good practice in intimate care; handling difficult behaviour; consent to treatment; anti-bullying strategies; and sexuality and sexual behaviour among young people; - Guidelines and training for staff working with disabled children aged 16 and over to ensure that decisions about disabled children who lack capacity will be governed by the Mental Health Capacity Act once they reach the age of 16. - Use specialist service needs/multi-agency approach if as a school we feel additional, support resources and interventions are required.
+- Provide starting points for the development of an appropriate curriculum - Identify and focus attention on action to support the child within the class - Use the assessment processes to identify any learning difficulties - Ensure ongoing observation and assessments provide regular feedback about the child's achievements and experiences to form the basis for planning the next steps of the child's learning - Help disabled children make their wishes and feelings known in respect of their care and treatment; - Ensure that disabled children receive appropriate personal, health, and social education (including sex education); - Make sure that all disabled children know how to raise concerns, and giving them access to a range of adults with whom they can communicate. - Those disabled children with communication impairments should have available to them at all times a means of being heard; - Close contact with families, and a culture of openness on the part of services;

-&lt;sup>24 http://llrscb.proceduresonline.com/chapters/p\abuse\disabld.html?zoom\highlight=Disabled
+26 http://llrscb.proceduresonline.com/chapters/p_abuse_disabld.html?zoom_highlight=Disabled